isomerpages/moe-xinminsec/_our-school/Use of Media for School Use.md

 The publications may include the name, class, and/or CCA group of your child /ward.</p>
 <p>We wish to assure you that we will always portray our parents and students
 with respect and dignity.
-Hence, we take your consent as deemed.
+We take your consent as deemed for the abovementioned.
 If you wish to withdraw your consent for the collection, use of photographs and videos for our school publications and collaterals, please send an email to us at <a href="xinminss_email@schools.gov.sg" rel="noopener noreferrer nofollow" target="_blank">xinminss_email@schools.gov.sg</a>
 </p>